pinobatch/little-things-nes/vwfterm/README.md

 `term_discard_line`
 -------------------
 Clears the output buffer.
-Useful for a message that has been flushed but will be replaced, such as "MORE" in a pager.
+Useful for a message that has been flushed with intent to replace, such as "MORE" in a pager.

 `term_remeasure`
 ----------------